ramawid/ramawid.github.io/_posts/2010-01-07-post-standard.md

 I chose using 3 different prompts regarding women in chatGPT.
 My three prompts circulated around women in different persepectives, body positivity, women in STEM, and the #MeToo movement.

-**Prompt I:** Explore the underrepresentation of women in STEM in an essay format
+**Prompt I:** Explore the underrepresentation of women in STEM in an essay format.

-**Prompt II:** Write an essay that explores the impact of societal beauty standards on women's self-esteem and mental health
+**Prompt II:** Write an essay that explores the impact of societal beauty standards on women's self-esteem and mental health.

 **Prompt III:** Explore the rise of momentum in 2017 with the #MeToo hashtag on social media in an essay.